Carnegie Science Center Celebrates Black History Month

 Image courtesy of Joshua Franzos

-Pittsburgh Courier Building:
+Pittsburgh Courier Building

 The Pittsburgh Courier, published in Pittsburgh’s Hill District, had a national and international importance far beyond its home in the city’s “Little Harlem” neighborhood.
 From 1910 until his death in 1940, Robert Lee Vann served as editor and owner of the noted newspaper.
 He brought aboard many talented staff to achieve his dream of a successful Black newspaper in Pittsburgh, and its circulation skyrocketed.
 A crusading weekly that advocated for racial equality, the Courier achieved a circulation of 400,000 by 1947.
 This building was later demolished, and the model had to be reconstructed from views in old photographs to add this story to the experience of the Miniature Railroad & Village®.